Materials-Consortia/OPTIMADE/optimade.rst

 This file serves as a machine-readable list of OPTiMaDe providers.

 The content of the ``providers.json`` file complies with the default JSON format specification for API responses.
-In particular, the resource objects under the top-level ``data`` field are defined to be valid resource objects for the Links endpoint, see section `4.4.3.
-Provider Objects <#h.4.4.3>`__.
+In particular, the resource objects under the top-level :field:`data` field are defined to be valid resource objects for the Links endpoint, see section `Provider Objects`_.

     **Note**: Any provider wishing to be added to ``providers.json`` is kindly asked to suggest a change to this repository (using a pull request).